How To Change Your Privacy Settings for a Safer Online Experience

 1. Go to Settings on your iPhone.

-3. Make sure the Listen for 'Hey Siri button is swiped to the left.
+3. Make sure the Talk to Siri is toggled off.

-If you’ve used Siri and you want to delete the history, you can access that from the same Settings menu option.
+If you’ve used Siri and want to delete the history, you can access it from the same Settings menu option.

-1. From Siri & Search, go to Siri & Dictation History.
+1. From Siri, go to Siri & Dictation History.

 2. Click on Delete Siri & Dictation History.